d3christ/spanwiki/wiki/manual/travel.md

 <b> Conference expenses </b>

- Try to get funding for your trip through the following mechanisms:
+See if you can apply for funding for your trip through the travel funding mechanisms (also looks good on your vitae!):

  1. Graduate travel funding:
  2. Society travel awards: By society (above)